Frequently Asked Questions

 Customs and Border Protection (CBP) no longer stamps I-20s/DS-2019s.
 You should have received a stamp in your passport indicating your date of entry and visa status.
 If you do not have this stamp, please contact us.

 A visa is an "entry document" used to enter the U.S. If it expires in the U.S., there is no need for concern as long as you are maintaining valid F-1 status.
 However, if you plan to leave the U.S., you will need a valid visa for reentry into the U.S. Visas are issued at the U.S. Embassy abroad.
 Check with the U.S. Embassy/Consulate in your home country regarding visa renewal requirements.
-Students must obtain a visa revalidation letter from ISSS before attempting to renew their visa, and are advised to take a copy of their next semester's school schedule with them.
+F-1 and J-1 students must obtain a travel signature less than a year old) on their I-20 or DS-2019, and are advised to take a copy of their next semester's school schedule with them (students on OPT should have their Employment Authorization document and proof of qualifying employment).

 You must come in to ISSS as soon as possible and BEFORE your I-20/DS-2019 expires to have your document extended.
 If your I-20/DS-2019 will expire earlier than your anticipated program completion date, you may request an extension of your I-20/DS-2019 no earlier than 120 days prior to the end date on your I-20/DS-2019.